aphelps099/CA-SBDC/wp-content/plugins/autodescription/readme.txt

 They can tell the search engine if your site contains an internal search engine, which social sites you're connected to, and what page structure you're using.
 This is also referred to as **structured data**.

-= I don't see the breadcrumbs! =
+= How do I display breadcrumbs? =

-The SEO Framework does not provide the display of breadcrumbs.
-This is theme-territory.
-This plugin only annotates them for search engines via a JSON-LD script.
+The SEO Framework outputs hidden breadcrumbs for search engines to find via its Schema.org settings.

-If you wish to display breadcrumbs, then your theme should provide this.
-Alternatively, there are [other plugins](https://wordpress.org/plugins/search/breadcrumbs/) that help you do this.
+You can also output these breadcrumbs visually in your theme by [using a shortcode](https://kb.theseoframework.com/?p=212).

 == Changelog ==

-= 4.2.7 =

-This minor update brings you a revamped HTML parser and a new option for tuning its accuracy for descriptions.
-First-time installers are now notified when metadata can be transported from other SEO plugins, the SEO Bar recognizes syntax from Rank Math, and Advanced Query Protection blocks new SEO attacks that could tank your rankings.
-We also [fixed a couple of bugs](https://theseoframework.com/?p=4021).

-*Psst: Check out our [Cyber Sale](https://theseoframework.com/?p=3527).*

-*v4.7.2.1: Fixed syntax for PHP 7.2.
-Props [opicron](https://wordpress.org/support/topic/syntax-error-226/#post-16183422).*

-= 4.2.6 =

-This patch resolves an issue with WordPress 6.1, which queries template parts before posts are requested.
-This premature query causes TSF to fail in recognizing support for Custom Post Types, [preventing all meta output](https://theseoframework.com/?p=4015).

-= 4.2.5 =

-This minor update addresses a change in WordPress 6.0 that causes taxonomy sitemaps to crash, allows paginated deindexing to supersede forced indexing, and improves image cropping by [preserving metadata](https://theseoframework.com/?p=3929).

-= 4.2.4 =

-This minor update improves image processing, reducing TSF's load impact by roughly 20% when generating metadata.
-We also added WordPress 6.0 support for image filesizes, making social sharing [even more robust](https://theseoframework.com/?p=3903).

-= 4.2.3 =

-This minor update addresses a regression where the singular-archive canonical URLs always [pointed to the first page](https://theseoframework.com/?p=3858).

-= 4.2.2 =
+= 5.0.2 =

-This minor update addresses a regression where the homepage canonical URL was [missing a trailing slash](https://theseoframework.com/?p=3841).
+This minor update fixes more issues our community found after the release of TSF v5.0.0.
+We also improved the calculation of primary terms with child terms and how breadcrumbs handle post type archives.
+And again, we [improved the performance](https://theseoframework.com/?p=4174).

-= 4.2.1 =
+= 5.0.1 =

-This minor update addresses a few regressions brought in v4.2.0; it fixes the canonical URL for paginated categories, corrects an API typo, and [rectifies a few edge cases](https://theseoframework.com/?p=3836).
-TSF now also supports PHP 8.1.
+This minor update fixes issues our community found after the release of TSF v5.0.0.
+We also [improved the performance](https://theseoframework.com/?p=4158).

-= 4.2.0 - Perfect =
+= 5.0.0 - Apex =

-*Come with me, and you'll be in a world of pure imagination. - [Gene Wilder, Anthony Newley, Leslie Bricusse](https://www.youtube.com/watch?v=SVi3-PrQ0pY)*
+*We become just by doing just acts, temperate by doing temperate acts, brave by doing brave acts. - [Aristotle](https://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0054%3Abook%3D2%3Achapter%3Dpos%3D17%3Asection%3D4)*

 **Release highlights**

-* This update brings new post-type-archive settings.
-You can now edit their titles, descriptions, social and visibility settings, and even add redirects on the SEO Settings page.
-* Fancy a custom site title for SEO purposes only?
-Check out the new title settings.
-* You will find that the sitemap's stylesheet now has its URLs centered; it also supports mobile devices.
-* Developers can now enjoy using the new `tsf()` function -- an alias of `the_seo_framework()`.
-* If you're a developer, you should also check out our perfectly tuned `memo()`. `umemo()`, and `fmemo()` [functions](https://github.com/sybrew/the-seo-framework/blob/4.2.0/inc/functions/api.php#L155-L335), which help make TSF so performant.

-**Perfect**

-TSF is finally what I (Sybre) envisioned it to become when I first named it "The SEO Framework": It's lightning-fast, hassle-free, and has all necessary options while giving you the best in class experience.
-I hope you enjoy what I believe is a perfect product!

-To me, The SEO Framework is finished.
-Done.
-It's excellent.
-This doesn't mean its journey ends here.
-Now, it's time to add features *you* want.
-A restyled interface, migration support, custom title generation, more structured data fields, and many other community proposals are under consideration.

-**A perfect tip**

-This update comes with updated browser styles and scripts.
-Not all browsers get these for you; so, the interface might appear broken (and your "inputs" seem to be "removed").
-Try a different browser, or [clear your favorite browser's cache](https://kinsta.com/knowledgebase/how-to-clear-browser-cache/#how-to-force-refresh-a-single-page).
-That ought to do the trick.
+* There's a brand-new relational Schema.org structured data generator.
+* We added a new shortcode (and function) for breadcrumbs to put in your templates.
+* You can now select a preferred Twitter Card type for every post, term, and custom post type.
+* Do you fancy the SEO Bar but find it distracting?
+Toggle the new dull, low-contrast color scheme.
+* Special characters are now normalized for SEO Bar assertions, so it is now far more accurate.
+* Users with an author role anywhere in a multisite network can now have their SEO meta tweaked from any site.
+* Tooltip backgrounds and various border accents now adhere to the admin color scheme (once more).

+**Apex**

+Even though we dubbed TSF v4.2 "perfect," it couldn't be even better because of its legacy codebase.
+Many features and tweaks weren't possible because those would've created bugs or made maintenance impossible.
+In v5.0, we overhauled everything while keeping in mind the future.
+In doing so, we managed to ascend to a new apex, and we can now see the next summit ahead.

+Its code is unrecognizable, yet somehow very familiar.
+TSF v5.0 "Apex" is just the beginning of what comes next, and it won't be downhill from here.

+**New breadcrumb shortcode**

+You can now use shortcode `&#91;tsf_breadcrumb&#93;`.
+This shortcode is meant to be implemented in your theme and will output the current breadcrumb.
+It will listen to your meta title settings.
+You can learn more about its syntax in our [Knowledge Base about the Breadcrumb shortcode](https://tsf.fyi/kb/a/212).

+**Important for developers**

+* We refactored the entire codebase in this update -- over 1.20 million characters were written, and over 0.87 million were removed.
+* The code counts **1229 registered changes**; we added over 70 new classes, 220 new methods, 20 new filters, and a shortcode.
+* For the main object, `tsf()`, we deleted 19 classes, deprecated 388 methods and 1 property, and deleted 110 methods and 10 properties.
+* `uid` is now an accepted custom query parameter for almost all meta-generator methods.
+If your custom filters for TSF act odd on profile pages, [reach out to us in the forums](https://tsf.fyi/support/tsf/new-topic) and show us your code. **We'll fix it for you.**
+* So, if you ever used the `the_seo_framework()` or `tsf()` function, you almost certainly will get a deprecation notice.
+If you need assistance resolving this, please [open a new support topic](https://tsf.fyi/support/tsf/new-topic) and **show us your code**.

+**New meta tag generator**

+TSF now generates all meta tags via a registry.
+You can alter the population of the registry via filters `the_seo_framework_meta_generator_pools` and `the_seo_framework_meta_generators`, and you can modify the final registry via filter `the_seo_framework_meta_render_data`.
+For that, you can [find an example at Github](https://gist.github.com/sybrew/272b746296114cd93c3320e9544a1618).

+**New Schema.org graph generator**

+We added a new Schema.org structured data generator to TSF.
+This generator supports every page, post, archive, and custom post type.
+We built it to be referential and expansive by generating an ID-based graph.
+For example, if you refer to a Person once, their entity will be put right there, but if you refer to it again, it will use an ID-based reference.
+This keeps the output code neat and will not waste time generating an entity twice.
+You can filter it via `the_seo_framework_schema_graph_data`.

 **Environment upgrade notes**

-WordPress 5.1 through 5.4 are no longer supported.
+WordPress 5.5 through 5.8 are no longer supported.
 Here's why:

-* [Over 66% of all WordPress sites](https://wordpress.org/about/stats/) are using WordPress v5.5 or later.
+* [Over 75% of all WordPress sites](https://wordpress.org/about/stats/) are using WordPress v5.9 or later.
-* Newer versions of WordPress are faster, more reliable, and easier to work with; for both you and us.
+* Newer versions of WordPress are faster, more reliable, and easier to work with --- for both you and us.
 * Supporting past versions takes time away that's better used implementing new features.

-PHP 5.6 through 7.1 are no longer supported.
+PHP 7.2 and 7.3 are no longer supported.
 Here's why:

-* [Almost 80% of all WordPress sites](https://wordpress.org/about/stats/) are using PHP v7.2 or later.
+* [Almost 80% of all WordPress sites](https://wordpress.org/about/stats/) are using PHP v7.4 or later.
 * Newer versions of PHP are faster and more secure.
 For us, they're also easier to work with.
 * Again, supporting past versions takes time away that's better used implementing new features.